 So with that said, I offer the following information about me and my practice to help you determine whether we might be a “good fit” for one another.
 And if there is anything else you want to know, please reach out!
 I wish you well in your journey and hope to hear from you.

-I have nearly 20 years of experience working in healthcare and an extensive background in basic science and clinical research, public health, ethics, speaking, publishing, and developing programs to integrate worldview and medicine.More about me
+I have over 20 years of experience working in healthcare and an extensive background in basic science and clinical research, public health, ethics, speaking, publishing, and developing programs to integrate worldview and medicine.More about me

 It has been said that a good doctor can prescribe medications, but a great doctor helps patients get off medications.
 For this reason, I am passionate about spending quality time with patients and investing in those who invest in themselves.

 I welcome all people regardless of background and personal history.
 Witnessing the beautiful diversity among individuals and participating in their unique life narratives is one of the primary reasons that I love what I do.
 Come as you are.